 We have developed and are testing a novel training program for medical primary care providers (physicians, nurse practitioners, and physician assistants) who care for adults on the autism spectrum.
 We offer case-based presentations and mini-lectures, while developing a community of practice.
-Our next set of sessions will start in November, 2021.
 This project is supported by the US Department of Defense.
-If you are a primary care provider, we would love to tell you more about the program.
+We will post our results once analyzed.
 For more information, please click here.

 At Home Sleep Toolkit for Parents of Children with Autism